cyphernet-labs/rust-microservices/README.md

-# rust-microservices
+# Microservices Rust Framework

-Internet2 microservices framework
+Simplifies creation of microservices which use channels instead of Rust async runtime.